© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bwlch y Rhiwgyr cairn is a scheduled monument protected by Cadw under reference ME237.
 View the official record →

-Bwlch y Rhiwgyr cairn is a round cairn located in Meirionnydd, Wales, and dates to the prehistoric period.
+Bwlch y Rhiwgyr cairn is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and designated as a site of archaeological merit under the Cadw scheme (SAM ME237).
 It is designated a Scheduled Ancient Monument by Cadw under reference ME237.

 Bwlch y Rhiwgyr cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bwlch y Rhiwgyr cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME237.